Hey Good Looking! Solar panels are no longer the ugly duckling of renewable energy.

 The Ultimate Solar Roof Tile?

 If you’ve seen the launch of the Tesla roof tile in October 2016, you’ll know it’s a leap forwards in Solar aesthetics.
 They just look like a normal roof and they are genuinely beautiful They’re expected to roll off the production line in mid 2017.
 Given Elon Musk’s track record so far, we’d be surprised if efficiency wasn’t a high priority, but we don’t know for sure yet.
 And price will be a consideration.
-We’ll let you know, as soon as we do.
+We’ll let you know, as soon as we know.

 The values we’ve given are an estimate only, until we know more.